xcp-ng/xcp-ng-org/docs/networking.md

 Incorrect networking settings can cause loss of network connectivity.
 When there is no network connectivity, XCP-ng host can become inaccessible through Xen Orchestra or remote SSH.
 Emergency Network Reset provides a simple mechanism to recover and reset a host’s networking.

-The Emergency network reset feature is available from the CLI using the `xe-reset-networking` command, and within the Network and Management Interface section of xsconsole.
+The Emergency network reset feature is available from the CLI using the `xe-reset-networking` command, and within the Network and Management Interface section of `xsconsole`.

 Incorrect settings that cause a loss of network connectivity include renaming network interfaces, creating bonds or VLANs, or mistakes when changing the management interface.
 For example, typing the wrong IP address.
 You may also want to run this utility in the following scenarios: